 What you will be storing in your lockers is also a determining factor in the amount of tiers you choose.
 Single tier and double tier lockers are suitable for almost any storage need.
 They have the capacity for hanging items such as shirts and jackets.
 Lockers with three tiers or more are suited for securing smaller items such as athletic gear, purses, lunches, books, etc. They also are the most space saving units and because of their smaller size you have the advantage of more storage units per locker.

 Your next decision should be the number of lockers you need.
 The lockers come in either one wide or three wide configurations.
 Keep in mind, as long as you order matching lockers, they can be put next to each other to create a nice line of lockers.

 Lockers are sold according to tier and arrangement, which means buyers choose how many lockers tall by how many lockers wide they need.
-Remember, the greater the number of tiers you choose, the more lockers you have, but the smaller the locker becomes.
 Another locker option is called group configuration.
 This is a unique style that could be the answer to a design dilemma you may have that cannot be solved using the standard locker types.
 Also, another type of locker is the 2-person lockers.
 These lockers can accommodate two people’s belongings while still only taking up the space of a single tier locker.